Correction plus edits for clarity, flow, and conformity to style

-- Correct grammar, spelling, punctuation, capitalization, and other matters of mechanics
+- correct grammar, spelling, punctuation, capitalization, and other mechanics

-- Standardize indents, line spacing, page numbering, and other matters of formatting
+- standardize indents, line spacing, page numbering, and other formatting

-- Ensure proper use of foreign words, Latin abbreviations, quotations, and other matters of style according to The Chicago Manual of Style (or other specified style guide, if agreed on beforehand)
+- ensure proper use of foreign words, Latin abbreviations, quotations, and other style matters according to The Chicago Manual of Style (or other specified style guide, if agreed on beforehand)

 Standard rate of $.016 per word, subject to adjustment as appropriate based on scope and depth of editing required.